zhaocai/oh-my-posh/README.md

 Install-Module oh-my-posh -Scope CurrentUser
 ```

+In case you're running this on PS Core, make sure to also install version 2.0.0-beta1 of `PSReadLine`

+    Install-Module -Name PSReadLine -AllowPrerelease -Scope CurrentUser -Force

-Enable the engine in your PowerShell profile:
+To enable the engine edit your PowerShell profile:

 ```bash
 if (!(Test-Path -Path $PROFILE )) { New-Item -Type File -Path $PROFILE -Force }